 Who Is A Co-Signer And How Do They Help?

-A co-signer is essentially someone who has good credit history and who is willing to pay your loan if, for some reason, you can’t.
+A co-signer is essentially someone who has a good credit history and who is willing to pay your loan if, for some reason, you can’t.
 This assures the lender that the co-signer will pay up the loan should you default on your payment.
 If you can manage to get a co-signer, that resolves your problem and enables you to get a private student loan to supplement your student aid package.

 Unfortunately, not all students have someone who is willing or able to co-sign their loan.
 This can create a whole lot of issues.

-What Happens If You Cannot Find A Co-Signer
+What Happens If You Cannot Find Someone

 A few private creditors may agree to give you a loan without a co-signer but this usually comes with a catch.
 Private loans that are given without a co-signer are much more expensive.
 They come with much higher rates of interest as well as higher administration fees and other charges.
 Lenders add these on to protect their interests.
 Think of it as the price you have to pay for not meeting the loan requirements.